AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/cloud-convert-modules.md

 #### Optimize a File

-This action module `optimizes and compresses a file in PDF, PNG, or JPG format`.
+This action module optimizes and compresses a file in PDF, PNG, or JPG format.

 You specify the file and the parameters for optimizing and storing it.

-The module returns the ID of the  `file` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  file and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.